Skip Ribbon Commands

 Late arrivals

-The procedure for admitting late students is outlined on the Examination rules page and is also published in the VCE Examination Manual and VCE Exams Navigator.
+The procedure for admitting late students is outlined in the VCAA examination rules and is also published in the VCE Examination Manual and VCE Exams Navigator.

 Student identification requirements for VCE external assessments

-All students undertaking a performance, Languages oral examination or the Extended Investigation oral presentation will need to provide personal identification at the registration point for their assessment.
-The personal identification must consist of a clear photograph of the student and their full name.
+All students undertaking a performance examination, Languages oral examination or the Extended Investigation oral presentation will need to provide personal identification at the registration point for their assessment.
+The personal identification must include a clear photograph of the student and their full name.
 Most existing student identification cards or personal documents (for example, a school ID card, a public transport ID card, a passport or a driver’s licence) are sufficient.
 Students undertaking the oral component of the VCE Languages examination will need to identify themselves by stating, in English, their VCAA student number.

 Students completing the GAT or a VCE written examination must write their VCAA student number on the response materials.
 Students attending a location other than their home school may also need to provide personal identification before entering the examination room.

-A student’s home school provides them their VCAA student number.
+A student’s home school provides them with their VCAA student number.

 Materials and equipment authorised for use in the GAT and VCE written examinations

-Refer to Materials authorised by the VCAA for use in the GAT and VCE written examinations.
+Refer to Authorised materials and equipment.
 This information can also be found in the VCE Examination Manual, the GAT brochure and VCE Exams Navigator.

 Irregularities